Layers well under makeup

 Similar Products: Lots to choose from

-GLAMGLOW BRIGHTEYES Illuminating Anti-Fatigue Eye Cream: Glamglow’s formula includes caffeine, hyaluronic acid, and peptides to plump and hydrate under eyes.
+GLAMGLOW BRIGHTEYES Illuminating Anti-Fatigue Eye Cream ($39): GLAMGLOW’s formula includes caffeine, hyaluronic acid, and peptides to plump and hydrate under the eyes.
 It also includes “illuminating spheres” to disguise dark under-eyes.
-It’s priced at $39 for a half-ounce—exactly the same as Ole Henriksen's Banana Bright Eye Crème—so it’s worth trying them both to see which you prefer.
+It’s priced at $39 for a half-ounce—similar to Ole Henriksen's Banana Bright Eye Crème—so it’s worth trying them both to see which you prefer.

 Even though my dark circles haven’t totally vanished, I still enjoy applying Ole Henriksen's Banana Bright Eye Crème every morning.
 It’s pricey, but quality ingredients aren’t cheap, and the small jar lasts quite a long time.
 I definitely think it’s worth it for the way my concealer glides on.